Frequently asked questions

 yaml, because the

-templating part of the application has to idea of the structure and syntax of yaml.
+templating part of the application has no idea of the structure and syntax of

 This makes debugging very hard.
 Furthermore,